Abdelbary/Cpp-Projects/graph-dijkstra/README.md

  with coast range specified
  compute the average path length from the first node to all other nodes in the generated graph with two different edge dinsity
  20% and 40%
- ##the output is as follows:
+## the output is as follows:
-			-with diensity of :0.2 Average Path Length :6.5 -with diensity of :0.4 Average Path Length :3.08
+			- with diensity of :0.2 Average Path Length :6.5
+			- with diensity of :0.4 Average Path Length :3.08